anagrosch/fl_lstm_rnn/README.md

 - `train_lstm.py`: Trains model and saves model checkpoints for the final trained model and the trained model point with the smallest validation loss

-- `utils.py`: Class to save and load the model checkpoints, create training vs. validation loss plots, and save the parameters of the best model checkpoint.
+- `utils.py`: Class to save and load the model checkpoints.
+Create training/validation loss plots, training/validation accuracy plots, and training times for different model types plot.

+- `prepare_data.py`: Prepares csv data files for dataloader.

 ## Usage